Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Remember to leave enough space between each section with lanes crossing each other to fit the longest train that is going to use that part of your network.
 Otherwise, when it stops on the next signal, it WILL block trains on other lanes.
 That is true for any train network, not only one built with my blueprints
 - No ![roboport](https://wiki.factorio.com/images/thumb/Roboport.png/32px-Roboport.png) between rails so you don't accidentally recreate [Population transfers in the Soviet Union](https://en.wikipedia.org/wiki/Population_transfer_in_the_Soviet_Union), except bots.
 The real reason: 1. bots have a limited supply of power.
 2. When it depletes, they go to recharge at the nearest roboport.
 3. They go straight to their destination without considering their power reserves.
 That means that if you have a "C" shaped logistic network (that often forms with rails), where the distance in a straight line between both ends of this "C" is 2x greater than your robot's range, it won't reach its destination and instead, its power reserves will deplete, the bot will come back to where it started to recharge and try again thus falling into an endless loop
 - ![copper cable](https://wiki.factorio.com/images/thumb/Copper_cable.png/32px-Copper_cable.png) look cool
-- I've included the floor tiles I've created to help me make these blueprints so you can use them yourself, take inpiration or whatever else you'd like.
+- I've included the floor tiles I've created to help me make these blueprints so you can use them yourself, take inspiration or whatever else you'd like.
 They require [Dectorio](https://mods.factorio.com/mod/https://mods.factorio.com/mod/Dectorio) mod to work, (there is a vanilla version too, but it's not as pretty).
 They are made for 6 car trains, so if you're going for a different size inspiration is where it ends unless you can rescale them

 ### Other: